open-edge-insights/ts-telegraf/README.md

                 "Topics": [
                     "*"
                 ],
-                "PublisherAppName": "EISZmqBroker"
+                "PublisherAppName": "EIIZmqBroker"
             }
         ]
     }
 }
 ```
 **Brief description of the configuration**.
-Like any other EIS service Telegraf has 'config' and 'interfaces'  sections.  "interfaces" are the eis interface details.
+Like any other EII service Telegraf has 'config' and 'interfaces'  sections.  "interfaces" are the eii interface details.
 Let's have more information of "config" section.

-config :  Contains the configuration of the influxdb (**"influxdb"**) and  eis messagebus input plugin (**"default"**).
+config :  Contains the configuration of the influxdb (**"influxdb"**) and  eii messagebus input plugin (**"default"**).
 In the above sample configuration, the **"default"** is an instance name.
 This instance name is referenced from the Telegraf's configuration file [config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)

 - topics_info : This is an array of topic prefix configuration, where user specifies, how the data from topic-prefix should be processed.
 Below is the  way every line in the topic information should be interpreted.
 	1. "topic-pfx1:temperature:10:2" : Process data from topic prefix 'topic-pfx1' asynchronously using the dedicated queue of length 10 and dedicated thread pool of size 2.
 And the processed data will be stored at measurement named 'temperature' in influxdb.